 We are the largest provider of private educational services in China based on the number of program offerings, total student enrollments and geographic presence.
-We offer a wide range of educational programs, services and products consisting primarily of English and other foreign language training, test preparation 81 courses for admissions and assessment tests in the United

-States, the PRC and Commonwealth countries, primary and secondary school education, development and distribution of educational content, software and other technology, and online education.
+We offer a wide range of educational programs, services and products consisting primarily of English and other foreign language training, test preparation courses for admissions and assessment tests in the United States, the PRC and Commonwealth countries, primary and secondary school education, development and distribution of educational content, software and other technology, and online education.
 We provide educational services under our "New Oriental" brand, which we believe is the leading consumer brand in China's private education sector, as evidenced by awards we received from many national print and online media sources in China, including the "Most Influential Education Brand in 2005" from Southern China Metropolitan Daily, a newspaper with nationwide circulation, which granted the award to us based on the results of a survey jointly conducted by eleven newspapers and Internet companies to evaluate teaching quality, resources and methods as well as facilities of over 200 educational organizations in China; and the "2006 Top Ten Largest Private Educational Organizations in China" from over 40 major media outlets in China.

-Since our inception in 1993, we have had over 4.5 million cumulative student enrollments.
-In the fiscal year ended May 31, 2007, we had over 1,000,000 student enrollments, including approximately 601,000 student enrollments in our language training programs and approximately 466,000 student enrollments in our test preparation courses.
-We deliver our educational programs, services and products to students through an extensive physical network of 35 schools, 130 learning centers and 18 bookstores operated by us as of May 31, 2007, over 5,000 third-party bookstores and approximately 2,400 teachers in 33 cities, as well as through our virtual online network, which has over 3.5 million registered users.
+Since our inception in 1993, we have had approximately 5.8 million cumulative student enrollments.
+In the fiscal year ended May 31, 2008, we had approximately over 1,280,000 student enrollments, including approximately 746,000 student enrollments in our language training programs and approximately 525,000 student enrollments in our test preparation courses.
+We deliver our educational programs, services and products to students through an extensive physical network of 41 schools, 207 learning centers and 22 bookstores operated by us as of May 31, 2008, over 5,000 third-party bookstores and approximately 3,300 teachers in 38 cities, as well as through our virtual online network, which has approximately 4.5 million registered users.

 We have experienced significant growth in our business in recent years.
-Our total net revenues increased from RMB441.8 million for the fiscal year ended May 31, 2004 to RMB1,044.0 million (US\$136.4 million) for the fiscal year ended May 31, 2007, representing a compound annual growth rate, or CAGR, of 33.2%.
-Net revenues from our language training and test preparation courses accounted for 91.9%, 89.2% and 88.4%, respectively, of our total net revenues in the fiscal year ended May 31, 2005, 2006 and 2007.
-Our net income increased from RMB52.4 million in the fiscal year ended May 31, 2005, but decreased to RMB49.4 million (US\$6.5 million) in the fiscal year ended May 31, 2006 primarily due to the RMB64.5 million (US\$8.4 million) share-based compensation expenses we incurred in the year.
-We had net income of RMB226.7 million (US\$29.6 million) in the fiscal year ended May 31, 2007.
+Our total net revenues increased from US\$77.7 million for the fiscal year ended May 31, 2005 to US\$201.0 million for the fiscal year ended May 31, 2008, representing a compound annual growth rate, or CAGR, of 37.3%.
+Net revenues from our language training and test preparation courses accounted for 89.2%, 88.3% and 87.6%, respectively, of our total net revenues in the fiscal years ended May 31, 2006, 2007 and 2008.
+Our net income decreased from US\$17.2 million in the fiscal year ended May 31, 2005 to US\$6.1 million in the fiscal year ended May 31, 2006 primarily due to the US\$7.9 million share-based compensation expenses we incurred in the year.
+Our net income increased to US\$28.6 million in the fiscal year ended May 31, 2008.